 Tacky rubbers are the most popular type and it means that rubber is sticky.
-They have a lot of surface area impacting the ball, with a smooth, slightly sticky surface that allows the player to generate more spin as the ball grips the bat more when making contact.
+They have a lot of surface area impacting the ball, with a smooth, slightly sticky surface that allows the player to generate more spin as the table tennis ball grips the bat more when making contact.
 The downside to using very tacky rubbers is that they are affected by your opponent’s spin.

 The video below shows how tacky a rubber can be.
 Tacky rubbers, however, pick up a lot more dust and can wear out quicker than others.
 You’ll need to clean your ping pong paddle more regularly if you have a very tacky rubber.

-What is anti-spin rubber?
+What is an anti-spin rubber?

 Anti-spin rubbers are made to have a slippery surface that reduces friction and generates little to no spin.
-This kind of rubber will tend to cause the spin to reverse.
+This kind of table tennis rubber will tend to cause the spin to reverse.
 For example, if your opponent sends a topspin shot at you, returning it with an anti-spin rubber will often have backspin on it.
 They tend to be coupled with a very soft sponge which slows the ball down and is popular with defensive players

 ITTF approved rubbers